-012. Natural treatments: laryngitis and sore throat
+012. Natural treatments for prevention: laryngitis and sore throat

 There are few sensations more uncomfortable than the rawness of a sore throat or the fragility of a voice lost to laryngitis.
 In those moments, your body asks for a pause and deep hydration.
 I have gathered in this article a series of natural allies that act like a balm: plants such as Mallow and Mullein, which soothe irritation with their mucilage, and Thyme or Hyssop, known for their antiseptic strength.
 Whether you choose a warm honey-sweetened infusion or a soothing gargle, these remedies are meant to restore your comfort and your voice, supporting your body's natural defense mechanisms.